Picton zoning & planning overlays

 Does Picton have a train station?

 Yes - Picton has 1 train station: Picton Station.
-The suburb is served by 68 bus stops.
+It is also served by 68 bus stops.

 Do I need a planning report for a Picton property?